Ibn-e-Safi

-His main works were the 125-book series Jasoosi Dunya (The Spy World) and the 120-book Imran Series, with a small canon of satirical works and poetry.
+His main works were the 124-book series Jasoosi Dunya (The Spy World) and the 121-book Imran Series, with a small canon of satirical works and poetry.
 His novels were characterised by a blend of mystery, adventure, suspense, violence, romance and comedy, achieving massive popularity across a broad readership in South Asia.

 Biography

 Early life and education

 Asrar Ahmad was born on 26 July 1928 in the town 'Nara' of district Allahabad, India.
 His father's name was Safiullah and mother's name was Naziran Bibi.
-His ancestors were Hindus of the Kayashta community, specialized in the fields of education and administration, who converted to Islam many generations ago.
+His ancestors were Hindus of the Kayashta community, specialised in the fields of education and administration, who converted to Islam many generations ago.